 Also called love-in-a-mist, nigella has fine, airy foliage that frames its multilayered, soft blue flowers.
 And after the petals drop, the plant still looks attractive, thanks to its long-lasting seed pods that resemble tiny fairy lanterns.
 This easy-to-grow annual works especially well in a cottage garden design, where it can be allowed to reseed itself and help fill open spots in the garden.

 Nigella Care Must-Knows

-Sow a new crop of nigella every three weeks or so from early spring through early summer for season-long cottage flowers.
+Sow a new crop every three weeks or so from early spring through early summer for season-long cottage flowers.
 Nigella's self-seeding nature is often appreciated in cottage garden settings, and young seedlings are easy to pull or remove if desired.
 You can reduce self-seeding by deadheading plants as soon as the petals fall.

 Nigella seed pods can be dried for use in arrangements.
 Cut the seed pods shortly after the petals drop and before the pods mature and split.
 Gather stems into loose bundles and hang them upside down out of direct sun to dry.

 More Varieties of Nigella

 Nigella Companion Plants